Three Essential Components of a Financial Analysis

 Your balance sheet can help you determine how efficiently you’re generating revenue and how quickly you’re selling inventory.
 There are three types of ratios that can be computed from your balance sheet:

-Liquidity ratios are based on portions of the company’s assets and current liabilities and are used to measure a business’s ability to pay short-term debts.
+Liquidity ratios are portions of the company’s assets and current liabilities.
+They are used to measure a business’s ability to pay short-term debts.
 A few liquidity ratios include:

 Current ratio measures the ability to cover short-term liabilities with a business’s current assets.
 A value of less than one means your business doesn’t have sufficient liquid resources.